-We accept applications to refer by email for a week-long period.
-We then randomly select up to 25 young people for initial assessment in a blind ballot.
-An external professional will supervise this to ensure fairness.
+When we open to new applications to refer, we accept them by email for a week-long period.
+We then randomly select the relevant number of young people in a blind ballot who will be assessed and invited to refer.
+An external professional supervises this to ensure fairness.

-An application to refer will contain identifying information about the young person and confirm that they meet the criteria below.
-Successful applicants will be contacted for initial assessment, and if qualifying will be invited to make a full referral within a further week.
+An application to refer will contain basic information about the young person and how they meet the criteria below.
+Successful applicants will be contacted for initial assessment, and if qualifying will be invited to make a full referral.

 If these full referrals are not returned in time, or we later find that any of these young people do not meet criteria for this service, we may select additional young people by the same process from the original applications, and contact them to invite them to refer in full.
 This process will continue until the places are filled.